Bit20-Creative-Group/Graphene-Gateway/README.md

 it will trigger EOSIO or Ripple block operation listeners run by the gateway admin.

-The listeners will await an incoming transfer from the client until timeout.
+The listeners will await an incoming transfer of EOS or XRP from the client, until timeout.

-Upon "hearing" the transfer, the BitShares side auto issues a respective UIA.
+Upon "hearing" the transfer, the BitShares/Graphene side auto issues a respective UIA.

-The withdrawal side is a 24/7 BitShares block operation listener,
+The withdrawal side is a 24/7 BitShares/Graphene block operation listener,

 which upon hearing an incoming UIA deposit -